ZWang-Lab/tRFtarget-pipeline/README.md

 The output of tRFtarget-pipeline are **6 CSV files** located in the `<path>` folder:

-1. `trfs_info.csv` : show tRF ID, sequence and sequence length
+1. `trfs_info.csv` : show tRF ID, sequence and sequence length.
-2. `transcripts_info.csv` : show transcript ID, sequence and length
+2. `transcripts_info.csv` : show transcript ID, sequence and length.
-3. `rnahybrid_results.csv` : predicted RNA-RNA interactions by *RNAHybrid*
+3. `rnahybrid_results.csv` : processed tRF-RNA interactions predicted by *RNAHybrid.*
-4. `intarna_results.csv` : predicted RNA-RNA interactions by *IntaRNA*
+4. `intarna_results.csv` : processed tRF-RNA interactions predicted by *IntaRNA*.
-5. `consensus_results.csv` : a consensus predictions between *RNAHybrid* and *IntaRNA*.
-The definition of consensus can be referred in the [Definition of consensus entries in *RNAhybrid* and *IntaRNA* predictions](http://trftarget.net/manual) section in tRFtarget database
+5. `consensus_results.csv` : consensus binding sites between *RNAHybrid* and *IntaRNA* predictions.
+For definition of consensus please refer [3.4 Consensus evaluation.](#34-consensus-evaluation)
-6. `tRF_level_consensus_stats.csv` : a summary of numbers of interactions predicted by *RNAHybrid* and *IntaRNA*, as well as the number of consensus predictions.
-It also includes the percentage of consensus predictions in *RNAHybrid* and *IntaRNA* predictions, respectively.
+6. `tRF_level_consensus_stats.csv` : a summary of numbers of binding sites predicted by *RNAHybrid* and *IntaRNA*, as well as the number of consensus binding sites.
+It also includes the percentage of consensus binding sites in *RNAHybrid* and *IntaRNA* predictions, respectively.

 ### 2.4 Binding sites in CSV files